New Windows Cost

 Aluminium Window Costs

 Aluminium windows offer a sleek, contemporary appearance with slim sight-lines and outstanding durability.
-Expect to pay around £600 to £850 per window, including installation.
-Their inherent strength allows for larger panes and slimmer frames than uPVC.
+If you’re comparing frame types, aluminium windows are a strong mid-to-premium option.
+Expect to pay around £600 to £850 per window, including installation with double glazing.
+Their inherent strength allows for larger panes and slimmer frames than uPVC, even compared to casement windows.

 Aluminium is ideal for modern homes and extensions, and while it costs roughly 25% more than uPVC, it offers excellent longevity with minimal maintenance.
+Aluminium windows also suit bigger openings thanks to their strength — and different finishes can influence window prices more than people expect.
 Powder-coated finishes are available in a wide range of colours.

 Timber Window Costs

-Timber frames bring a warm, natural look that suits traditional or period properties.
-Prices typically range from £750 to £1,100 per window, including fitting.
-Softwood options like pine are at the lower end, while hardwoods such as oak can exceed £1,200.
+Timber frames (wooden windows) bring a warm, natural look that suits traditional or period properties (and are often chosen for sash windows).
+Prices for timber frames typically range from £750 to £1,100 per window, including fitting with double glazing.
+Softwood options like pine are at the lower end, while hardwoods such as oak can exceed £1,200 — and sash windows in timber are usually at the pricier end of the range.

 Timber requires more upkeep, including periodic repainting or varnishing, but can last for 40 years or more with proper care.
-It’s a premium option but one that adds timeless character and authenticity to a property.
+It’s a premium option, but one that adds timeless character — especially if you’re keeping the look of original window frames.

 Composite Window Costs